fsu seal Florida State University

 Services

-The Computer Science System Group Helpdesk is the preferred method for users to contact the System Group to report problems and request additional services.
+The Computer Science Systems Group Helpdesk is the preferred method for users to contact the Systems Group to report problems and request additional services.

 For more serious problems, the following list of contacts should be attempted in order, until contact is made.
 Give sufficient time for someone to respond to a call/email before moving on to the next contact method.

-In an emergency (such as the system outage, theft, fire or flood), the system administrator should be contacted in addition to the first contact made according to the list.
+In an emergency (such as the system outage), the systems administrator should be contacted in addition to the first contact made according to the list.
+In case of fire, please call 911.

 Contact Order